All-Round Champion

 All-Round Champion is a Canadian children's television series, which premiered in 2020.
 Hosted by Perdita Felicien, the series features several high-achieving teen athletes from both Canada and the United States, placing them in a competition scenario where they must train and compete in sports other than their own primary discipline, with the best-performing athlete crowned as the winner at the end of the season.

 The series was produced by Marblemedia and based on the Norwegian series Best i mest.
-It was produced for TVOntario in Canada and BYU TV in the United States, and also later aired on Knowledge Network.
+It was produced for TVOntario in Canada and BYUtv in the United States, and also later aired on Knowledge Network and PCCW Media.

 The show's renewal for a second season was announced before the first season began airing.

-The series received a Canadian Screen Award nomination for Best Children's or Youth Non-Fiction Program or Series at the 9th Canadian Screen Awards in 2021.
+To date the show has aired 6 seasons consisting of 79 episodes.

 Format

-All-Round Champion runs over the course of ten weeks.
+All-Round Champion runs over the course of ten weeks ;with the exception of season 6, which will run for eleven).
 Each week, one of the athletes gets to showcase and coach their sport to their fellow competitors, alongside a sport star whose job is to not only coach the athletes, but also to award the medals and the shoutouts at the end of the week.

-Each week would start with the athletes on their bus learning about the week's sport via a recorded message from the host, Perdita Felicien, which would air on a TV inside the bus.
+Each week starts with the athletes on their bus learning about the week's sport via a recorded message from the host, Perdita Felicien, which would air on a TV inside the bus.

-After the announcement, the athletes would set off to a location where they partake in The Basics.
-The Basics is a day where the athletes do a fun activity which would relate to the week's sport.
-In season 3, The Basics was also an opportunity for one of the athletes to earn The Advantage, which would give them a leg-up over the rest on Competition Day.
+After the announcement, the athletes set off to a location where they partake in The Basics.
+The Basics is a day where the athletes do a fun activity which relates to the week's sport.
+In season 3, The Basics was also an opportunity for one of the athletes to earn The Advantage, which gave them a leg-up over the rest on Competition Day.

 Following The Basics, came the two Training Days.
 On the first day of Training, the athlete whose sport is one of the week, gets to showcase their sport in a demonstration.
-Following the demo, would be the announcement of the sport star, where they would introduce themselves and show off their medals.
+The announcement of the sport star follows the demo, where they introduce themselves and show off their medals.

-Over the course of the two days, the athletes would train in the chosen sport, to learn and perfect their abilities for the all important Competition Day.
+Over the course of the two days, the athletes train in the chosen sport, to learn and perfect their abilities for the all important Competition Day.